Climate change in Canada: Agriculture and food production

-Health impact
+Health

-The Public Health Agency of Canada reported that incidences of Lyme disease increased from 144 cases in 2009 to 2,025 cases in 2017.
+The Public Health Agency of Canada reported that the number of reported Lyme disease cases in Canada increased from 144 cases in 2009 to 2,025 cases in 2017.
 Dr. Duncan Webster, an infectious disease consultant at Saint John Regional Hospital, links this increase in disease incidence to the increase in the population of blacklegged ticks.
 The tick population has increased due largely to shorter winters and warmer temperatures associated with climate change.

-Impacts on indigenous peoples
+Indigenous peoples

 Inuit who reside in Canada are facing significant difficulty maintaining their traditional food systems because of climate change.
 The Inuit have hunted mammals for hundreds of years.
 Many of their traditional economic transactions and cultural ceremonies were and still are centred around whales and other marine mammals.
 Climate change is causing the ocean to warm up and acidify, negatively impacting these species in these traditional areas and causing many to move elsewhere.
 While some believe a warming Arctic would cause food insecurity, already a problem for Canadian Inuit, to increase by taking away some of their primary food sources, others point to the resilience they have displayed in the past to changing temperatures and believe they will likely be able to adapt.
 Although ancestors to the modern Inuit would travel to other places in the Arctic based on these animals and adapt to changing migration routes, modern geopolitical boundaries and laws would likely prevent this from happening to the extent necessary to preserve these traditional food systems.
 Regardless of whether they can successfully modify their marine food systems, they will lose certain aspects of their culture.
 To hunt these whales and other marine mammals, they have used the same traditional tools for generations.
 Without these animals providing them subsistence, a core part of their culture would become obsolete.